 Of the roughly 400 people buried here, most of them in the 1700s and 1800s, most were congregants of Westford’s First Parish Church.
 Like the town’s other historic cemeteries, Westlawn holds a place in town history by being the burial place of many of its founding fathers, veterans, industrialists, and farmers.
 Many gravestones here bear the names of the town’s most prominent families, among them Prescott, Robinson, Fletcher, Wright, Hildreth, Day, and Spaulding.

 Perhaps the most distinguished citizen buried here is Colonel John Robinson (1735-1805) Westford’s highest ranking Revolutionary War officer, who has the largest slate marker in the cemetery.
-Like his compatriot Capt.
-Oliver Bates (buried at Hillside), Robinson was also a town selectman who led three companies of Westford Minutemen to the North Bridge in Concord on the morning of April 19, 1775, where his men engaged the British regulars and fired “the shot heard ‘round the world.”
-Colonel Robinson also fought alongside many of these men at the Battle of Bunker Hill, where Bates was wounded and later died.
+Robinson was also a town selectman who led three companies of Westford Minutemen to the North Bridge in Concord on the morning of April 19, 1775, where his men engaged the British regulars and fired “the shot heard ‘round the world.”
+Colonel Robinson also fought alongside many of these men at the Battle of Bunker Hill, where he comported himself with courage and honor.
 West Burying Ground was nearly named after Colonel Robinson in 1895, but residents instead chose the name Westlawn.
 The town did rename the road where he had lived less than a mile away, and the school on that road, in his honor.

 Colonel Robinson joins about 15 other Revolutionary War veterans, many of whom served with him, whose graves are marked by iron Maltese crosses placed by the Sons of the American Revolution in 1902.
 There also lie here veterans of the French and Indian War, two soldiers who fought in the War of 1812, and nine Civil War soldiers.
 Westford’s sons Steven Kostechko (1914-1955) served in WWII and Carl F. Haussler (1892-1964) served in both world wars.
 Other citizens of note include famed weaver Olive Adams Prescott (1780-1860) and librarian May E. Day (1890-1973), who served 42 years at the J.V.
 Fletcher Library.
 Because of the cemetery’s age, small size and incomplete records, burials at Westlawn ceased around 1999.